EyasuTeshome/shifttracker/imposter-syndrome/introduction-to-imposter-syndrome.md

 ### What is imposter syndrome?

-We will now take at what imposter syndrome is and the different forms in which it can present itself.
+We will now take a look at what imposter syndrome is and the different forms in which it can present itself.

 - [What is imposter syndrome: definition and examples](what-is-imposter-syndrome-definition-and-examples.md)